sj-piano/ethereum-smart-contract-toolset/README.md

 You'll need some SepoliaETH to use on the Sepolia Testnet.
 In your Metamask wallet, create a dedicated "Test" account.
 Switch to "Sepolia test network".
 Copy the address.
 Go to a Sepolia testnet faucet (e.g. this [PoW faucet](https://sepolia-faucet.pk910.de)) and get some SepoliaETH.
 Set the destination address to be your Metamask test address.

 Create a new private key and store it in the `user-data` directory:
-`pnpm exec -- ts-node scripts/create-private-key.ts > user-data/sepolia-testnet-private-key.txt`
+`pnpm ts-node scripts/create-private-key.ts > user-data/sepolia-testnet-private-key.txt`

 Display the private key:
 `cat user-data/sepolia-testnet-private-key.txt`